 Naoshima Island may be small, but it is filled with curiosities to tickle the mind.
 Years ago, artists & residents breathed life back into its abandoned buildings and began carving creations from their wildest imaginings.
 The result?
 Beaches speckled in sculptures, houses erupting art from every orifice, and intriguing walk-through exhibits in unexpected places.
 And, of course, an overall unusually art-filled island.

 Those who make the journey here couldn’t possibly forget it.
-The scenic trek begins with a train ride to either Uno or Takamatsu Port where a ferry ticket is must then be bought for Naoshima’s ferry terminals, either Miyanoura (most common) or Honmura.
+The scenic trek begins with a train ride (consider a JR pass) to either Uno or Takamatsu Port where a ferry ticket is must then be bought for Naoshima’s ferry terminals, either Miyanoura (most common) or Honmura.
 The cost is $2.80-$12 depending on your departure point.
 Next, hop aboard and enjoy the postcard-worthy views.

 Though little Naoshima is humbly teeny, the art pieces are quite sparse to access by foot.
 Bussing about is simple, but ideally the best way to explore is from the seat of a bike.
 Rentals are ~$3-$5/day and can be found nearly anywhere, including the Naoshima marina, Little Plum, I Love Yu, and heaps of other cafes, shops and hostels within walking distance from the port.

 Places to sleep range from traditional Japanese Ryokan (sleeping on tatami mats) to modern hostels and range in price from $29-$75/nt.
-We stayed at Dormitory in Kowloon, a little house converted hostel, found on this accommodations list.
+We stayed at Dormitory in Kowloon, a little house converted hostel.
+This hostel and many others can be found on Booking.com.
 Restaurants range from $3-$10, though like all of Japan <$5 per meal is entirely reasonable.
 In fact, that’s all we had to spend to indulge in the best udon we ever had (further below) at Yamamato Udon, next to Coop Supermarket.
-More of Naoshima’s food options are laid out here.
+(UPDATE: this restaurant is now permanently closed) More of Naoshima’s food options are laid out here.

 Upon arrival to Naoshima, get a paper map (as pictured below) at the visitor’s centre in the ferry marina to plan your route.